 The sailing area is restricted upstream by Tower Bridge but has no restrictions downstream.
-It is possible to sail to the Thames Estuary and beyond on a single tide.
+It is possibe to sail to the Thames Estuary and beyond on a single tide.

 The club organises yacht races about every two weeks in the summer and about every month during the winter.
 Racing is open to all classes under the Byron handicap system.
 We race locally around cans, usually downriver to Erith, Thurrock and Gravesend and even Sea Reach and around the Isle of Sheppey.
-See the Calender and our [Media:File:Standard_Sailing_Instructions_for_Cruiser_Club_races_2019.pdf|Standing Instruction] for cruiser races.
+See the Cruiser Calender and our Standing Instruction for cruiser races.